Mike Parry (politician): Early life, education, and business career

 Perry was born and raised in Albert Lea.
 Parry served in the Minnesota Army National Guard, receiving an honorable discharge as a staff sergeant, and attended Brown Institute of Broadcasting in Minneapolis.

 Parry owns and manages a marketing and motivation company and his family owns the Godfather's Pizza franchise in Waseca.
 He has managed numerous radio stations in Minnesota, Iowa, and Michigan, and owned radio station KQAQ in Austin.
 He was vice president of Custom Publishing of Fort Dodge, Iowa, and also co-owned a motocross company.

 Political career

 Parry was a member of the Waseca City Council from 2004 to 2008.

 A Republican, he won a special election on January 26, 2010, succeeding Senator Dick Day, who resigned on January 8, 2010, to head Racino Now, an organization dedicating to lobbying for slots at the state's two horse-racing tracks.
-He was subsequently elected to a full term in the 2010 general election.
+He was elected to a full term in the 2010 general election.